michaelfester/docs/docs/reference/components/map-component.md

 ---
 title: Map Component
-description: The Map component in Glide Pages displays multiple addresses as an interactive map on your page.
-In Glide Apps, the Map component displays an address in your data source as a map.
+description: The Map component displays multiple addresses as an interactive map.
 slug: map-component
 ---

-{% callout title="" %}
-The Map Component is available in both [Apps](/docs/introduction-to-apps) and [Pages](/docs/introduction-to-pages), but configuration options may differ slightly.
-{% /callout %}

-## In Apps

-**Display an address on a map.**

-The Map component displays an address from our data source as a pin on a map.

-{% figure src="/docs/reference/components/map-component/map-component-in-apps.png" caption="" /%}

-### Data

-Select the column from your data source that you'd like to use as the address.

-### Design

-We can change between three zoom settings for your map's display:

-1. **Near**
-2. **Medium**
-3. **Far**

-{% figure src="/docs/reference/components/map-component/designing-map-component-in-apps.png" caption="" /%}

-### Action

-By default, when the Map component is tapped, it will open the device's default map to search for that address.
-You can click the default Action and select the dropdown menu (**Configure Action**) to view other action options or create your own [Custom Action](/docs/actions).

-## In Pages

-The **Map component** in **Glide Pages** displays address data as an interactive map on your page.
+The **Map component** displays address data as an interactive map on your app.

-### General settings
+## General settings

 You can customize your map using the settings available in the **General**, **Options**, and **Actions** tabs that appear when you select the map from the **Screens** panel in the **Layout Editor**.

-### Items data
+## Items data

 1. In the **General** tab, locate the **Items Data** section.
 2. Use the menu in the **Title**, **Description**, **Address**, and **Image** fields to select the value from your data to display.
 You can also type directly into these fields to enter a [Custom Value](/docs/custom-values).